SanShiv1312/Notes-Manoj/MariaDB/README.md

 ```

 #### DROP TABLE
-`DROP TABLE` will delete all the data including the structre of the table.
+`DROP TABLE` will delete all the data including the structure of the table.
-<br>It is not recommened to use `DROP TABLE` everytime, `TRUNCATE` first and then use `DROP TABLE`
+<br>It is not recommended to use `DROP TABLE` every time, `TRUNCATE` first and then use `DROP TABLE`
 ```sql
 MariaDB [dbms_sample]> DROP TABLE class;
 Query OK, 0 rows affected (0.093 sec)